tux-linux/fbink-xdamage/README.md

 A xclient that listens for xdamage events and refreshes EPD using FBInk

 ## Getting started
-1. Clone repository including submodules on a Kindle:
+1. Clone repository including submodules on a Kobo:

 ```
 git clone --recurse-submodules https://github.com/tux-linux/fbink-xdamage